Tree Tops House

 •Bedroom 4: A large, dual aspect room, with lovely rural views, which contains a king size bed and a Smart TV.
 There is an en-suite bathroom, containing a bath with overhead shower, toilet and wash basin.

-The large enclosed gardens are to the front and rear of the house, with the front garden providing lovely views of the rolling Cotswold hills.
-There is an outdoor bench, table and ample outdoor seating for eight, as well as a charcoal barbecue.
+The large enclosed gardens surround the main house, with the front garden providing lovely views of the rolling Cotswold hills.
+There is an outdoor bench, table and outdoor seating for 16, as well as a charcoal barbecue.
 There are also various fruit trees, which guests are welcome to help themselves from.

 The large driveway to the front of the house provides plenty of off-street parking.